-On December 11, 2008, the New York Stock Exchange ("NYSE") provided formal notice to the company that it was not in compliance with the NYSE's continued listing standards as the company's consecutive 30 trading-day period average market capitalization was less than \$75 million and its most recently reported shareholders' equity was below \$75 million (\$46.5 million at November 2, 2008, the most recently reported date prior to the NYSE notification).
+On December 11, 2008, the New York Stock Exchange ("NYSE') provided formal notice to the company that it was not in compliance with the NYSE's continued listing standards as the company's consecutive 30 trading-day period average market capitalization was less than \$75 million and its most recently reported shareholders' equity was below \$75 million (\$46.5 million at November 2, 2008, the most recently reported date prior to the NYSE notification).
 Under applicable NYSE procedures, the company had 45 days from the date of its receipt of the notice to submit a plan to the NYSE to demonstrate its ability to achieve compliance with the continued listing standards within 18 months.
-The company submitted its plan to demonstrate compliance with the listing standards within the required 45 day time frame.
-On March 6, 2009, this plan was approved by the NYSE.
-The NYSE will monitor the company on a quarterly basis and can deem the plan period over prior to the end of the 18 months if a company is able to demonstrate returning to compliance with the applicable continued listing standards (which would mean the company would have to either increase its shareholders' equity to \$75 million or demonstrate market capitalization of at least \$75 million), or achieve the ability to qualify under an original listing standard, for a period of two consecutive quarters.
+The company submitted its plan to demonstrate compliance with the listing standards within 18 months.
+The company on a quarterly basis and can deem the plan period over prior to the end of the 18 months if a company is able to demonstrate returning to compliance with the applicable continued listing standards (which would mean the company would have to either increase its shareholders' equity to \$75 million or demonstrate market capitalization of at least \$75 million), or achieve the ability to qualify under an original listing standard, for a period of two consecutive quarters.
 Regardless of this plan, if our average market capitalization over a 30 trading-day period is below \$15 million pursuant to temporary rule, under standard NYSE rules, the NYSE would be expected to start immediate delisting procedures.